How do I tell my child or teen that I am taking them to therapy?

 Will you give my child medication?

-Nope!
-I do not prescribe medication, I can not prescribe medication, because I am not a medical doctor or a psychiatrist.
-If you are interested in medication for your child, we can discuss this further in session and I can possibly refer you to a psychiatrist.
+I can not prescribe medication, I am not a medical doctor nor a psychiatrist.
+If you are interested in medication for your child, we can discuss this further and I can possibly refer you to a psychiatrist.

 How often are the sessions?

-Usually sessions in the beginning of treatment are held once a week.
+Usually in the beginning of treatment, sessions are held once a week.
 Unless the child is in crisis, in which case sessions held twice a week would be more appropriate.
 Once there is steady progress being made, sessions can be spaced out to bi-weekly sessions, and eventually monthly sessions etc.